|

 We recommend refraining from using the

-following NVMe SSD drives which is equipped
+following NVMe SSD drives due to their proven

 incompatibility: